sarahjburton/MCB185-2022/GUMPY.md

 efficiently with more RAM, especially if you're the type of person to have 20 browser tabs open.
 Adding more RAM to your computer will improve your VM experience.
-You can also run a VM with less RAM if you use a lightweight Linux distribution like LinuxLite or Lubuntu.
+You can also run a VM with less RAM if you use a lightweight Linux distribution like Lubuntu or LinuxLite.

 On the CPU side, your programs running in a VM will run slower than they could.
 The difference is pretty negligible though.
 We're talking 1-10% slower.
 You